What you need to know about buying car insurance in Florida

 Why is car insurance so expensive in Florida?

 Car insurance in Florida can be expensive for several reasons.
 According to the Insurance Research Council, nearly 16% of drivers in Florida are uninsured.
 That fact drives up costs.
+The state is also prone to extreme weather in the form of hurricanes, which can lead to major losses.

 What is an FR-44 and do I need one?

 An FR-44 certifies that you have a valid policy that meets state-mandated coverage amounts for liability insurance.
-Not all carriers will file an FR-44 form, so you may need to switch insurers in order to find a company that will do so.
+Not all carriers will file an FR-44 form, so you may need to switch insurers to find a company that will do so.

 FR-44s are only used in Florida and Virginia.
 Most other states use a similar certification called an SR-22.